Huldrych Zwingli

 The Reformation spread to other parts of the Swiss Confederation, but several cantons resisted, preferring to remain Catholic.
 Zwingli formed an alliance of Reformed cantons which divided the Confederation along religious lines.
 In 1529, a war was averted at the last moment between the two sides.
 Meanwhile, Zwingli's ideas came to the attention of Martin Luther and other reformers.
 They met at the Marburg Colloquy and agreed on many points of doctrine, but they could not reach an accord on the doctrine of the Real Presence of Christ in the Eucharist.

 In 1531, Zwingli's alliance applied an unsuccessful food blockade on the Catholic cantons.
-The cantons responded with an attack at a moment when Zürich was ill-prepared, and Zwingli died on the battlefield.
+The cantons responded with an attack at a moment when Zurich was ill-prepared, and Zwingli died on the battlefield.
 His legacy lives on in the confessions, liturgy, and church orders of the Reformed churches of today.

 Historical context

 The Swiss Confederation in Huldrych Zwingli's time consisted of thirteen states (cantons) as well as affiliated areas and common lordships.
 Unlike the modern state of Switzerland, which operates under a federal government, each of the thirteen cantons was nearly independent, conducting its own domestic and foreign affairs.
 Each canton formed its own alliances within and without the Confederation.
 This relative independence served as the basis for conflict during the time of the Reformation when the various cantons divided between different confessional camps.
-Military ambitions gained an additional impetus with the competition to acquire new territory and resources, as seen for example in the Old Zürich War of 1440–1446.
+Military ambitions gained an additional impetus with the competition to acquire new territory and resources, as seen for example in the Old Zurich War of 1440–1446.

 The wider political environment in Europe during the 15th and 16th centuries was also volatile.
 For centuries the relationship with the Confederation's powerful neighbour, France, determined the foreign policies of the Swiss.
 Nominally, the Confederation formed a part of the Holy Roman Empire.
 However, through a succession of wars culminating in the Swabian War in 1499, the Confederation had become de facto independent.
 As the two continental powers and minor regional states such as the Duchy of Milan, the Duchy of Savoy, and the Papal States competed and fought against each other, there were far-reaching political, economic, and social consequences for the Confederation.
 During this time the mercenary pension system became a subject of disagreement.
 The religious factions of Zwingli's time debated vociferously the merits of sending young Swiss men to fight in foreign wars mainly for the enrichment of the cantonal authorities.